Second Boer War: Third phase: Guerrilla war, September 1900–May 1902)

-Use of Blockhouses
+Use of blockhouses

-The British were forced to quickly revise their tactics.
+The British were forced to revise their tactics.
 They concentrated on restricting the freedom of movement of the Boer commandos and depriving them of local support.
-The railway lines had provided vital lines of communication and supply, and as the British had advanced across South Africa, they had used armoured trains and had established fortified blockhouses at key points.
-They now built additional blockhouses (each housing 6–8 soldiers) and fortified these to protect supply routes against Boer raiders.
-Eventually some 8,000 such blockhouses were built across the two South African republics, radiating from the larger towns along principal routes.
-Each blockhouse cost between £800 to £1,000 and took about three months to build.
-They proved very effective; not one bridge at which a blockhouse was sited and manned was blown.
+The railway lines had provided vital lines of communication and supply, and as the British had advanced across South Africa, they had used armoured trains and established fortified blockhouses at key points along most lines.
+They built additional blockhouses (each housing between six to eight soldiers under a non-commissioned officer) at bridges and beside major roads connecting rural towns, and fortified these to protect supply routes against Boer raiders.
+Eventually over 8,000 such blockhouses were built across the republics, radiating from the larger towns along principal roads and railways.
+Each blockhouse cost £800-£1,000 and took three months to build.
+Despite this, they proved effective; not one bridge or any section of railway line at which a blockhouse was manned was blown up.

-The blockhouse system required an enormous number of troops to garrison.
+The blockhouse system required many troops to garrison.
 Well over 50,000 British troops, or 50 battalions, were involved in blockhouse duty, greater than the approximately 30,000 Boers in the field during the guerrilla phase.
-In addition, up to 16,000 Africans were used both as armed guards and to patrol the line at night.
+In addition, up to 16,000 local Africans were used as armed guards and to patrol the line at night.
 The Army linked the blockhouses with barbed wire fences to parcel up the wide veld into smaller areas.
-"New Model" drives were mounted under which a continuous line of troops could sweep an area of veld bounded by blockhouse lines, unlike the earlier inefficient scouring of the countryside by scattered columns.
+"New Model" drives were mounted under which a line of troops could sweep an area of veld bounded by blockhouse lines, unlike the earlier inefficient scouring of the countryside by scattered columns.